Dancing with Death

 Five Poets and the Mystery of Being

 October has a way of reminding us of our mortality.
-The days grow shorter, the light becomes golden, and the air has a hint of decay.
-At Halloween we see costumes, decorations, and candy, but underneath it all lies a more serious thought: one day, we'll die.
-It’s a bummer of a thought.
-It’s easy to push it away and try to ignore it.
-It’s difficult to more closer to it.
-Poetry offers an opportunity move closer to thoughts about death and gain new insight about our humanity.
+The days grow shorter, the light becomes golden, and the air takes on a hint of decay.
+At Halloween we see costumes, decorations, and candy, but underneath it all lies a more serious thought: one day, we too will die.
+It’s a painful thought and it’s easier to push it away than it is to more closer to it.
+Fortunately, poetry offers us a way to think about death and gain new insight.

-The Italian poet Giuseppe Ungaretti had a way of saying a lot in a few lines.
+The Italian poet Giuseppe Ungaretti had a way distilling big ideas into a few words.
 His poem “Eternity” encompasses all of life in only three lines:

 Between a flower picked